 Section 10.2 Nonconformity and corrective action

 When nonconformities occur, react to them appropriately by controlling, correcting, or dealing with the consequences.
-Determine what the cause is of the nonconformity and take actions to ensure the nonconformity does not recur.
+Determine what the cause (learn about Root Cause Analysis) is of the nonconformity and take actions to ensure the nonconformity does not recur.
 After you have implemented these corrective actions, review them to ensure they were effective.
 Corrective actions will often require updating QMS processes and/or risks and opportunities determined during planning.
 Records describing nonconformities, actions taken, and the results of those actions must be kept.

 Section 10.3 Continual improvement